Bitcoin Series #1 - The Basics

 I’ll be doing a series on Bitcoin to highlight both what it is, what it aims to be, and what its structure implies for the future of Bitcoin.
 This will be spread out over several articles.

 I’ll start with the basics.
-The basics, of course, will be well known for most ardent Bitcoin fans, but I doubt they’re as easily perceived by the common investors.
+The basics, of course, will be well known for most ardent Bitcoin fans, but I doubt they’re as easily perceived by the common investor.
 Thus, bear with me here as this will be the one article in the series where I’ll bring the fewest original thoughts.

 The Basics – What Is Bitcoin?

-That is, bitcoin’s main characteristic is that there is no central administrator creating the digital currency, saying who holds what amount of currency or relaying transactions.
+That is, Bitcoin’s main characteristic is that there is no central administrator creating the digital currency, saying who holds what amount of currency or relaying transactions.
 Instead, all of these functions are performed by the peer network itself.

 This is in opposition to traditional currency, where currency creation is left to a central bank or a deposit-bearing financial institution (bank) when making loans.
 Likewise, the central bank and financial institutions centralize the records of who holds what amount of currency, and relay transactions between themselves for their clients.
-Today, the overwhelming majority of currency is digital, so bitcoin being digital is not a distinguishing feature (hence, talk about digital currencies is gibberish).
+Today, the overwhelming majority of currency is digital, so Bitcoin being digital is not a distinguishing feature (hence, talk about digital currencies is gibberish).

-In Satoshi Nakamoto’s (the supposed creator/creators) words, bitcoin is:
+In Satoshi Nakamoto’s (the supposed creator/creators) words, Bitcoin is:

 A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.